Have you had enough? Are you ready to finally stop stressing about money? You’ve come to the right place.

 4. Challenge your money story

 Another really important part of how to stop stressing out about money is to change your mindset.
 This seems like simple advice, but from personal experience, it can be really difficult.
-It took about 8 weeks for me to truly change my perspective about money.

 After reading You Are a Badass At Making Money, I had to face some hard truths.
 The money story I’d been telling myself all these years was wrong.
 It was holding me back from truly being wealthy and having a healthy relationship with my finances.

-So I changed it.
+So I changed it, and you can too!

 5. Get really specific with the numbers